IgniteUI/igniteui-xplat-docs/doc/en/components/geo-map-type-shape-polygon-series.md

 The `GeographicShapeSeries` works a lot like the `GeographicPolylineSeries` except that geo-spatial data is rendered with polygons instead of polylines.

 ## Data Requirements
-Similar to other types of geographic series in the map control, the `GeographicShapeSeries` has the `DataSource` property which can be bound to an array of objects.
+Similar to other types of geographic series in the map control, the `GeographicShapeSeries` has the `ItemsSource` property which can be bound to an array of objects.
 In addition, each data item in this object must have one data column that stores single/multiple shapes using an array of arrays of objects with x and y values representing geographic locations.
 This data column is then mapped to the `ShapeMemberPath` property.
 The `GeographicShapeSeries` uses points of this mapped data column to plot polygons in the map control.

 ## Code Snippet
 The following code demonstrates how to bind the `GeographicShapeSeries` to shapes of countries in the world loaded from a shape file using the `ShapeDataSource`.